scotws/TaliForth2/docs/MANUAL.md

 Note that Ophis will not accept math operation characters (`-*/+`) in label names because it will try to perform those operations.
-Because of this, we use underscores in the label names.
+Because of this, we use underscores for label names.
 This is a major difference to Liara Forth.